nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.10.
 Getting Help

+This section describes the implementation of how the user can get help.
+This will open up a command summary with format information of each command in a tabular form.

 #### 4.10.1 Implementation

+1. A `HelpCommand()` object is directly created and returned from the `ParserManager#parseCommand(command, details)` method.
-When the `runCommand` method is executed for the `HelpCommand` object, it instantiates a `PrintManager` object and calls the `printCommandList` method which prints out a pre-set message informing the user of all the inputs they can type to execute a certain command.
+2. When the `HelpCommand#runCommand(goalList, printManger, storage)` method is executed it calls the `PrintManager#printCommandList()` method which prints out a pre-set message informing the user of all the possible commands and their respective formats and options.

 #### 4.10.2.
 Design Considerations